vic485/Reimu/README.md

 C# Discord bot - In early stages, expect massive, possibly breaking, changes until a suitable release point is achieved (when version string in Program.cs reads 1.0.0+)

 # Running Reimu
-Reimu contains two noteworthy configurations for running, Release and Public.
-Typical users will want to use 'Release' as it is designed for running as a single instance.
-Note that you will need both .Net Core 3.1 and 2.2.8 installed to run this configuration.
-This is a limitation of the embedded database software used and should be fixed in the future.

-Those planning to run a distributed setup (multiple shards and/or database nodes) will want to use the 'Public' configuration.
-This only requires .Net Core 3.1 to run but requires you to setup database nodes yourself and be familiar with adding the required information to the `settings.json` file.

-Reimu can be run either through your ide with the appropriate configuration or from the command line.
+In order to build and run Reimu, you will need both the latest preview of the .Net 5.0 SDK installed, and a copy of RavenDB setup and running.
+The easiest setup for testing will be to download the latest RavenDB server version, run the included sh or bat file, and follow the instructions to install a local unsecured database.
+This is the default setup expected by Reimu's settings.

+If you want a more advanced setup of the database, refer to the documentation [here](https://ravendb.net/docs/article-page/4.2/csharp) and make sure to update the \
+`settings.json` file as needed, which is created the first time the bot is run next to the exe.

+To run use

 `dotnet run -c Release`

-`dotnet run -c Public`